Hunstman/Hunstman.github.io/_pages/about.md

   - /about.html
 ---

+**Tommaso Redaelli

-My name is Tommaso Redaelli, Ph.D. graduate in Physics (Fluid Mechanics and Biophysics) at the University of Aix-Marseille, France.
+Ph.D. graduate in Physics (Fluid Mechanics and Biophysics) at the University of Aix-Marseille, France.

 I obtained my BSc in Physics at the Università degli Studi di Milano and my MSc in the [Physics of Complex Systems](http://www.pcs.polito.it/) at the Politecnico di Torino.

 Durign my master I spent a semester in Trieste at [S.I.S.S.A.](https://www.sissa.it/)  and [I.C.T.P](https://www.ictp.it/), a semester in Torino at [Polito](https://www.polito.it/) and a semester in Paris at [Paris-Sud](https://www.universite-paris-saclay.fr/), [Sorbonne Université](https://www.sorbonne-universite.fr/en) and [Paris-Diderot](https://u-paris.fr/).